 At the Emetry data conference, I was talking about customer service and how a customer will go to their profile page on a website before they go to the “contact us” page when they have an issue.
 We are trying to surface the important and most likely reasons why a customer visits their profile when they go to the profile.

 If you just sent your customer an email that a club is shipping, when the customer visits their profile, shouldn’t that be the thing that surfaces first?
 And shouldn’t they see their shipping address, credit card, and items in the package right there?

-Dave: What about orders?
+CPL: What about orders?
 Can Commerce7 allow for editing an order, adding to an order, or modifying an order, once the order has been charged?

 Andrew: Technically this is easy—because it’s just a database record.
 In operation, it’s quite a bit harder.
 Your accounting team will hate you.
 You have integrations to compliance, fulfillment, etc. that all come into play.
 Thus, Commerce7 does not allow an order to be edited—but we do allow refunds and exchanges.

-Dave: Can you tell the readers how you have improved your client-facing portal and your client services engagement, compared to other providers?
+CPL: Can you tell the readers how you have improved your client-facing portal and your client services engagement, compared to other providers?

 Andrew: Our client-facing portal is fast.
 It’s “cached first” loading.
 Our club processing is also fast.
 We can process 1,000 club orders in 90 seconds.